If you feel nervous speaking in public or presenting at work, you’ll know it can be very unpleasant.

 Change your thoughts and you’ll change your emotional state.

 Remember, you probably know more about your subject than anyone in your audience, so take comfort in that.

 If you don’t, then remember, you have been asked to present for a good reason.
 They could just have easily asked someone else but they chose you.

 We all hold some limiting and negative beliefs, no one is exempt

-One of the reasons we can feel excessivley nervous speaking is because we have allowed those limiting or negative beliefs to thrive for years without noticing, challenging and reframing them.
+One of them may be because we have allowed those limiting or negative beliefs to thrive for years without noticing, challenging and reframing them.

 – Write down your limiting or negative beliefs